israelali1424/SIE_Notes/chapter_13_FINRA Registration_.md

 - Series exams (e.g. 7, 79) valid for 2 years before re-exam if not associated
 - Reps must update Form U4 within 30 days for outside business activities
-- Reps must maintain updated residential address for 2 years after termination
+- Reps must maintain updated residential address for 2 years after termination Records related to a Regulation D (private placement) offering must be maintained for three years from date of final use.

 **Reportable Events**:
 - Short sale of mortgage negatively impacts rep's credit and must be reported